Great photography. On time. On budget.

 From 2006 to 2009 I was the editor of the Editorial Photographers UK news website, responsible for the relaunch of the site, a redesign, CMS integration, and producing fresh weekly content.

-In the last three years I have built, designed and launched about a dozen websites related to the photography industry, including EPUK, the British Photographic Council, Stand Up for Photo Journalism and Photo Histories with my colleague Graham Harrison.
+I have built, designed and launched about a dozen websites related to the photography industry, including EPUK, the British Photographic Council, Stand Up for Photo Journalism and Photo Histories with my colleague Graham Harrison.

 From 2005 to 2011, I wrote a weekly email bulletin on current issues in the UK photography sector, and which currently has a readership of just under 2,700 industry professionals.
 In 2011 I worked on a redesign, integrating it with social media.